 - Use regular (not antibacterial) soap

-- Wipe the baby with a hypoallergenic, absorbent, and ultra-soft towel
+- Wipe the baby with a hypoallergenic, absorbent, and ultra-soft towel.
+Mizu Baby Towels are perfectas these eliminate 99.9% of bacteria growth and designed to keep your baby safe

 - Swaddle the baby with warm clothes